danchoi/herbalizer/README.md

 HAML syntax may look more compact, but on a mnemonic level, HAML is [anti-compact](http://www.faqs.org/docs/artu/ch04s02.html) and has a large footprint.
-It takes a time to memorize all its syntax rules and options, which continue to increase over time.
+It takes time to memorize all its syntax rules and options, which continue to increase over time.

 ERB is simpler, easier to remember the rules for, and more accessible to anyone